FreshRSS/FreshRSS/docs/en/contributing.md

 1. Be sure the bug is associated with a ticket and indicate that you'll work on it.
 2. [Fork the project repository](https://help.github.com/articles/fork-a-repo/).
 3. [Create a new branch](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/).
 The name of the branch should be clear, and ideally prefixed by the related ticket id.
 For instance, `783-contributing-file` to fix [ticket #783](https://github.com/FreshRSS/FreshRSS/issues/783).
-4. Make your changes to your fork and [send a pull request](https://help.github.com/articles/using-pull-requests/) on the **dev branch**.
+4. Make your changes to your fork and [send a pull request](https://help.github.com/articles/using-pull-requests/).

 If you have to write code, please follow [our coding style recommendations](developers/01_First_steps.md).